Exploring Practical Methods for iOS HLS Cache Implementation

 2021–01–05 Update:

-We have reverted to using mp3 files, which allows us to directly implement using AVAssetResourceLoaderDelegate.
-For detailed implementation, refer to “AVPlayer Caching in Action.”
+As a fallback, we switched back to using mp3 files, which allows direct implementation with AVAssetResourceLoaderDelegate.
+For detailed implementation, please refer to “AVPlayer Streaming Cache Practical Guide”.

-Several solutions we can achieve for our goal and the issues encountered during implementation.
+Several possible solutions for our goal and the issues encountered during implementation.

 Solution 1.
 AVAssetResourceLoaderDelegate ❌

-The first idea was to do it the same way as with mp3/mp4!
-Use AVAssetResourceLoaderDelegate to cache the .ts files in the delegate methods.
+The first idea was to do the same as with mp3/mp4!
+Use AVAssetResourceLoaderDelegate and cache the .ts files within the Delegate methods.

-However, I’m sorry, this approach doesn’t work because we cannot intercept the download request information for the .ts files in the delegate.
-You can find this confirmed in this Q&A and the official documentation.
+However, sorry, this approach does not work because the download requests for .ts files cannot be intercepted in the Delegate.
+This issue is confirmed in this Q&A and the official documentation.

 Solution 2.1 URLProtocol Intercept Requests ❌

-URLProtocol is a method I recently learned, which allows us to intercept all requests based on the URL Loading System (URLSession, API calls, image downloads, etc.) to modify requests and responses and return them as if nothing happened, stealthily.
-For more about URLProtocol, refer to this article.
+URLProtocol is a method I recently learned.
+All requests based on the URL Loading System (URLSession, API calls, image downloads, etc.) can be intercepted by us to modify the Request and Response, then return them as if nothing happened, secretly.
+You can refer to this article for more on URLProtocol.

-Applying this method, we intended to intercept AVFoundation AVPlayer’s requests for .m3u8 and .ts files, returning cached data if available locally; otherwise, we would send a real request.
-This would also achieve our goal.
+Using this method, we plan to intercept AVFoundation AVPlayer requests for .m3u8 and .ts files.
+If the data is cached locally, we return the cached data directly; otherwise, we send the actual request.
+This approach can also achieve our goal.

-Again, I’m sorry, this approach doesn’t work either; AVFoundation AVPlayer’s requests are not part of the URL Loading System, so we cannot intercept them. *There is a claim that it works on the simulator but not on actual devices.
+Similarly, sorry, this approach also doesn’t work; because AVFoundation AVPlayer’s requests are not handled by the URL Loading System, we cannot intercept them.

-Based on Solution 2.1, a brute-force method is to change the request URL to a custom scheme (e.g., streetVoiceCache://).
-Since AVFoundation cannot handle this request, it will throw it out, allowing our URLProtocol to intercept it and perform our desired actions.
+According to Method 2.1, the brute force approach, if I change the request URL to a custom scheme (e.g., streetVoiceCache://), AVFoundation cannot handle this request and will throw it out.
+This way, our URLProtocol can intercept it and do what we want.

 let url:URL = URL(string:"streetVoiceCache://zhgchg.li/aviciiwakemeup.m3u8?originSchme=https")